TakeOff Sessions 7 min read

 4. Icons and font usage optimizations

-For icons, it is recommended that you use a single image sprite and just control the display of icons via CSS.
+1. Use a single image sprite and just control the display of icons via CSS.
 Rather than include each small icon as a separate image file in your website, just having one image file to load is more efficient in memory and in bandwidth since you are only requesting only one file.

 To optimize font usage, one must audit and monitor your font use on your web pages so you don't have to include different font files.
 You want to be consistent with your typography since this is also important for your branding.
 This provides a faster experience for your users.

 It is crucial to deliver optimized font formats to each browser.
 Provide each font in WOFF2, WOFF, EOT, TTF formats.
 Make sure to apply Gzip compression to the EOT and TTF formats since they are not compressed by default.